cheeriojs/cheerio/Readme.md

     $ = require('cheerio');
     $('li', 'ul', '<ul id = "fruits">...</ul>');

+You can also pass an extra object to `.load()` if you need to modify any of the default parsing options:

+    $ = cheerio.load('<ul id = "fruits">...</ul>', { ignoreWhitespace: false, xmlMode: true });

+These parsing options are taken directly from htmlparser, therefore any options that can be used in htmlparser are valid in cheerio as well.
+The default options are:

+    { ignoreWhitespace: true, xmlMode: false, lowerCaseTags: false }

+For a list of options and their effects, see [this]("https://github.com/FB55/node-htmlparser/wiki/DOMHandler") and [this]("https://github.com/FB55/node-htmlparser/wiki/Parser-options").

 ### Selectors

 Cheerio's selector implementation is nearly identical to jQuery's, so the API is very similar.